 Summer is a fun time of year for humans and dogs alike.
 Many dogs love to play outdoors despite the heat.
 Summer safety is no joke, and it's up to you to make sure your dog stays cool and comfortable.
 Fortunately, there are a number of steps you can take to keep your dog safe on the hottest days of the year.

 It is essential that you keep fresh, cool water available to your dog at all times.
 In hot weather, this is even more crucial.
 Make sure you keep the water dish in a shady location and change the water frequently.

 Shelter from the Sun

 Your dog might enjoy a little sunbathing, but it ultimately needs a cool, shady spot to relax.
-Prolonged sun exposure not only leads to heat exhaustion, it can also cause sunburn.
+Prolonged sun exposure not only leads to heat exhaustion, but it can also cause sunburn.
 Yes, dogs can get sunburned too.

-While sunscreen is available for dogs, it is not ideal.
+While sunscreen is available for dogs, it does not protect them from heat stroke.
 The best thing is to offer shelter.
-Shade from trees is nice, but not perfect.
+Shade from trees is nice, but it's not perfect either.
 An actual structure is better.
 Consider getting an insulated dog house, but make sure it is large and well-ventilated.
 Alternatively, you might put up an open-air tent or canopy.
-The addition of a fan will help further cool things down.
+The addition of a fan will help cool things down further.
 If possible, put the shelter in a shady area to keep it extra-cool.

 Of course, the ideal shelter is your home.
 If possible, install a doggie door to allow indoor access.

 Many dogs enjoy playing and lounging in the cool water.
 Just make sure you supervise your dog at all times.
 Keep the pool in a shady spot and change the water frequently.
 Do not leave the pool full when not in use, as it may attract mosquitos.

-Cooling Dog Beds
+Cooling a Dog Bed

-As mentioned before, your dog needs a cool, shady place to relax.
-While a dog bed is nice and soft, it might also be too warm. this is why many people notice their dogs prefer to lie on tile or concrete floors when it's hot out.
+Your dog's need for a cool, shady place to relax extends into the house.
+While a dog bed is nice and soft, it might also be too warm.
+That is why many people notice that their dogs prefer to lie on tile or concrete floors when it's hot out.

 A cooling dog bed can offer the comfort and softness of a typical dog bed with the coolness your dog craves.

-Cooling dog beds often use a gel-like material or water to keep the bed feeling cool.
-These beds are especially great for senior dogs as an alternative for hard floors.
+These beds often use a gel-like material or water to keep the temperature nice and cool.
+They are especially great for senior dogs as an alternative to hard floors.